duditop10/python-expense-tracker/README.md

-🧾 CLI Expense Tracker
+<h1>🧾 CLI Expense Tracker</h1>

 A simple command-line interface (CLI) tool for tracking your personal expenses, setting monthly budgets, and exporting data — all from your terminal.

-This project was built as part of the Expense Tracker Project on roadmap.sh.
+This project was built as part of the Expense Tracker Project on roadmap.sh(https://roadmap.sh/projects/expense-tracker).
-📦 Features
+<h2>📦 Features</h2>

     ✅ Add, update, delete, and list expenses